The Purpose of this Policy

 This policy is effective from 1st November 2017

 Date of last review 1/2/18

 This website is provided “as is” without any representations or warranties, express or implied.
-Safeguarding Children Initiative, the Charity, which is described on www.safeguardingchildreninitiative.org.nz makes no representations or warranties in relation to this website or the information and materials provided on this website.
+Safeguarding Children Initiative, the Charity, which is described at www.safeguardingchildreninitiative.org.nz, makes no representations or warranties in relation to this website or the information and materials provided on this website.

 Without prejudice to the generality of the foregoing paragraph, Safeguarding Children Initiative does not warrant that:

-This website will be constantly available, or available at all; or
+- This website will be constantly available, or available at all

 Limitations of liability

 Safeguarding Children Initiative will not be liable to you (whether under the law of contact, the law of torts or otherwise) in relation to the contents of, or use of, or otherwise in connection with, this website:

 - To the extent that the website is provided free-of-charge, for any direct loss